-Activities in areas defined as "waters of the state" that are outside ACOE's jurisdiction (e.g., isolated wetlands) are regulated by RWQCB.
+Activities in areas defined as "waters of the state" that are outside ACOE's jurisdiction (e.g., isolated wetlands) and activities on creek banks that are above the ordinary high water mark are regulated by SWRCB and RWQCB.
 Such activities may require the issuance or waiver of waste discharge requirements from RWQCB.
-Any additional mitigation, above and beyond the mitigation required by the ACOE, including best management practices and compensatory mitigation may be required from RWQCB.
+The SWRCB recently adopted General Waste Discharge Requirements for activities that occur in waters of the state that are outside of ACOE jurisdictional waters.
+Coverage under these requirements may be obtained by filing an NOI with RWQCB.
+Any additional mitigation above and beyond the mitigation required by ACOE, including best management practices and compensatory mitigation, may be required from RWQCB.